thiago/linquery/README.md

 ## Credits

-Inspired by Django ORM, TypeORM, Prisma, and the broader JavaScript ecosystem.
+Inspired by Django ORM and built for the TypeScript ecosystem.